mathesar-foundation/mathesar-wiki/home.md

 - If you're interested in contributing to Mathesar, please look at:
   - [Joing the Community](/community)
   - [Contributing to Mathesar](/community/contributing)
-- If you're interested in how we do things, please see:
+- If you're interested in how we develop Mathesar, please see:
   - [Design](/design)
   - [Engineering](/engineering)
   - [Meeting Notes](/meeting-notes)